-Colin is the National Policy lead on woodland biodiversity and environment for Forestry Commission Scotland (FCS), the Scottish Government’s forestry adviser and regulator.
-After studying forestry at Inverness Colin joined The Forestry Commission in 1986 working on forest operations before transferring to Forest Research to work on a range of operational topics, during which time he gained a degree and then a Masters in Research from Edinburgh University.
+Colin is the National Policy lead on woodland biodiversity and environment for Scottish Forestry (SF), the Scottish Government agency responsible for forestry policy, support and regulations.
+After studying forestry at Inverness Colin joined The Forestry Commission (now SF) in 1986 working on forest operations before transferring to Forest Research to work on a range of operational topics, during which time he gained a degree and then a Masters in Research from Edinburgh University.

 Colin’s current role entails providing advice and guidance on forest management and silvicultural issues in relation to forest habitats, species and wider ecosystems, including working with policy colleagues across Scottish Government and within wider forestry sector to identify and address policy needs, provide advice to promote good practice and respond to requests for information regarding forest management for habitats, species and ecosystems.